wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code/developing-components.md

 - Moves the component directory from `components-wip` to `components`
 - Exports the component in `lib.ts` instead of `components-wip/index.ts`
+- Updates the paths used to import component, from `../../components/foo/Foo.vue` to `../foo/Foo.vue`.

 Once this patch is merged, the component will be included in the dist and will appear on the docs site for the next release.